adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 ### 3.3 Creating a new object

 What if you wanted to create an object?
 This question is surprisingly more involved than it first appears.
-There are lots of options:
+There are lots of options at our disposal.

 	// this creates you a new object var myObj = {};